ZHEQIUSHUI/gender-age-estimation-mxnet-cpp/README.md

 [GenderAgePredict_othermethod.h](https://github.com/ZHEQIUSHUI/gender-age-estimation-mxnet-cpp/blob/master/GenderAgePredict_othermethod.h) is better in age estimation

-but...the gender-estimation is low accurry both that,maybe the reason is i have not did alignment face,cause i was failed...
+but...the gender-estimation is low accuracy both that,maybe the reason is i have not did alignment face,cause i was failed...

 ## Model from deepinsight/insightface/gender-age